volzotan/scancam/README.md

 * Remove the middle jumper (CFG2) from each stepper on the CNC shield to set the TMC2100 to 1/16th microstepping at spreadCycle

+* `config.h` needs to be replaced by the provided file to restrict the homing sequence to X axis (sensor on carriage) only

+* EEPROM settings for grbl are listed in `grblsettings.txt`